Oussama99-OM/safeHome/Welcome file.md

 # Getting Started

+In order to run this program please follow the instructio

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**